-The annual Top 10 Under 10 awards recognize alumni of the past decade who have enjoyed major professional success, made a big difference in their community and/or loyally supported of Elon.
+The annual Top 10 Under 10 Alumni Awards recognize alumni of the past decade who have enjoyed major professional success, made a big difference in their community, and loyally support Elon.

 Brett “Coop” Cooper ’05

 Political director, Patriot Majority USA

 “We have never met a person that embodies the characteristics of a partner, advocate and investor for Elon University more than Brett Cooper.”

 Brett has been engaging people in the political process since his days as an undergraduate student at Elon.

 A political science major, Brett spent two summers interning in the N.C.
 House of Representatives.
 He also worked with Harvard University to create the National Campaign for Political and Civic Engagement.
 After graduation, Brett returned home to Virginia Beach to work for the Democratic Coordinated Campaign of Virginia.
 Following that campaign, he moved to Washington, D.C., to work as a field organizer for the Foundation for Virginia and a staff assistant for the National Committee for an Effective Congress.
 After working for several political campaigns in New Hampshire, Colorado and Washington, Brett is now political director for Patriot Majority USA, an independent-expenditure nonprofit that promotes discussion of national economic issues.

 Despite a busy schedule, Brett remains involved with his alma mater.
 He is a founding member of the Elon University Young Alumni Council and an active member of the Elon D.C.
 Alumni Chapter.

 “Hilary has taken her experience of living and working in Asia and transformed it into a teaching and learning opportunity for others.”